CANDELbio/mantis-viewer/README.md

 ### On Windows

 To generate executables you will first need to make sure all dependencies are installed.
-You will need to delete the file `package-lock.json` first because the checked in version specifies some Linux/Mac specific package versions.

-Now we can actually install the packages.
 Navigate to the project directory on the command line and run the following command.

 ```shell
 npm install
 ```

+If you run into any issues installing packages, you may need to delete the file `package-lock.json` first because the checked in version specifies some Linux/Mac specific package versions.

-Once you've done this you can build the application and then package it for distribution.
+Once you've done installed the dependencies you can build the application and then package it for distribution.

 ```shell
 npm run dist-win